 How is congenital hypothyroidism treated?

-For the first couple of years, your child will need regular blood tests to check these levels.
-Doctors use the information from these tests to work out the right dose of thyroxine for your child, which changes as they gain weight and develop.
+For the first couple of years, the child will need regular blood tests to check these levels.
+Doctors use the information from these tests to work out the right dose of thyroxine for the child, which changes as they gain weight and develop.

-Once your child is two or three years old, they will need fewer blood tests as the dose of thyroxine will be calculated according to how he or she is growing.
+Once the child is two or three years old, they will need fewer blood tests as the dose of thyroxine will be calculated according to how he or she is growing.
 They will need to take thyroxine for the rest of their life, but this quickly becomes routine.
-The medicine is easily available and can be ordered on repeat prescription from your child's family doctor (GP).
+The medicine is easily available and can be ordered on repeat prescription from the child's family doctor (GP).

 Does the treatment have any side effects?